-During the screening of the outfalls, observations are made of all school operations to determine areas of potential illicit discharges.
+During the screening of the outfalls, observations are made of all school operations by CFE to determine areas of potential illicit discharges.
 Areas examined typically include kitchen and building waste discharge collection areas, sand/chemical salt storage facilities, septage fields as well as lawn maintenance sheds facilities.
-Photographs are taken and a brief summary report is presented to the District of observation of any illicit discharge.
+Photographs shall taken of school operations, and a brief summary report shall be presented by CFE to the District of any observations of illicit discharges.